Superficial or Partial Parotidectomy

 - Rarely, parotid sialolithiasis.

 A facial nerve monitor is used.
-A “lazy S” incision is made in front of the pinna and behind the angle of the mandible.
-A skin flap is raised anteriorly.
+A “lazy S” incision is made in front of the pinna and behind the angle of the mandible (some surgeons used a modified facelift incision).
+A skin flap is raised over the gland.
 The facial nerve is identified close to where it exits the stylomastoid foramen.
-The lesion is excised with the surrounding parotid tissue, superficial to the nerve, which is followed carefully and protected throughout as it branches within the gland.
+The lesion is excised with a cuff of the surrounding parotid tissue, superficial to the facial nerve branches, which are followed carefully and protected throughout.

 Length of procedure